Liquid Lens-Based Imaging Receiver for MIMO VLC Systems: System Model

 \subsection{{Liquid Lens Architecture}}

 The proposed liquid lens architecture used in this paper is shown in Fig. \ref{fig:f3_lens}, in which a chamber is filled with a liquid and by changing the magnetic force applied on an annular metal ring on the surface, the orientation and the shape of the convex surface can be adjusted~\cite{Tian_2022}.
 In the proposed liquid lens architecture, the focal length of the lens, $f$, can be adjusted by varying the vertical force applied on the annular ring~\cite{Tian_2022}.
-Moreover, the azimuth angle, $\theta_L$ and polar angle, $\phi_L$ of the lens can be adjusted w.r.t. $O'X'Y'Z'$ frame by varying the force applied on the magnet and the driving ring to focus light spots from the LEDs onto the imaging receiver, and hence, to improve the system's performance~\cite{Tian_2022}\footnote{{The liquid lens uses liquids and materials that result in low fluid frictions and the lens can be adjusted in several milliseconds' time, which is less than the coherence time of the indoor VLC setup~\cite{soltani_2019}.
-The transient effect analysis of the lens adjustment is an interesting future research direction.}}.
+Moreover, the azimuth angle, $\theta_L$ and polar angle, $\phi_L$ of the lens can be adjusted w.r.t. $O'X'Y'Z'$ frame by varying the force applied on the magnet and the driving ring to focus light spots from the LEDs onto the imaging receiver, and hence, to improve the system's performance~\cite{Tian_2022}\footnote{The liquid lens utilizes materials and fluids with low friction, enabling adjustments within several milliseconds~\cite{Zhang_2025}, which is shorter than the coherence time of a indoor VLC setup~\cite{soltani_2019}.
+Investigating the transient effects during lens adjustment represents an interesting direction for future research.}.
 Further, we denote a coordinate frame in the center of the lens as $O''X''Y''Z''$ that will be useful in deriving channel gains.